From Old Country Bumpkin to Master Swordsman: Characters

 The leader of the knights of the Liberion Order, she was one of Beryl's students and recommends him to be a special trainer for the Liberion Order so that the kingdom can recognize his skills.
 She also has a crush on Beryl and views Surena as her rival.
 She still uses the same sword given to her by Beryl upon her graduation from his school.
-Her swordsmanship relies on overwhelming her incredible speed.
+Her swordsmanship relies on her incredible speed.